JHU-PL-Lab/www-fpse/lecture/variants.md

 ### Variants

 * Variants build or-data (this-or-this-or-this); records build and-data (this-and-this-and-this)
-* They are the fundamental data constructors
+* All data combination is fundamentally either *and* or *or*, similar to the fundamental operators of boolean logic.
-* We start with variants
+* We start with variants (or), and then do records (and) next.

 ### Variants
 * The `option` and `result` types we have been using are simple forms of *variant types*
 * Variants let your data be one of several forms (either-or), with a label wrapping the data indicating the specific form
 * They are related to `union` types in C or `enums` in Java, but are more safe than C and more general than Java
-* Like OCaml lists and tuples they are by default immutable
+* Like lists and tuples they are by default immutable

 Example variant type for doing mixed arithmetic (integers and floats)